Frames must have title attribute

 - Put all unique information first.
 If you want to include the company’s name or brand in the title, this information should go after the unique content.
 Otherwise, users of screen readers will have to listen to this information over and over as they search for the page that interests them.

-- Make the page title match the top heading (ideally labelled as h1) on your page.
+- Make the page title match the top heading (ideally labeled as h1) on your page.
 These don’t need to be identical, but it often makes sense to make them very similar, since the

-<h1>elements serve essentially the same purpose.
+h1elements serve essentially the same purpose.